simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

   Flag only those membership test expressions that have more than one membership choice in the membership choice list.

+*Float_Types_Only*
+  Flag only those membership test expressions that checks objects of floating point type and private types whose completions are floating-point types.

 *Except_Assertions*
   Do not flag a membership test expression if it is a subcomponent